Creating change through connection

 Who Comes to Therapy?

-Family therapy is a collaborative and supportive process that welcomes individuals, couples, and families.
-Some people seek support during times of conflict, stress, or disconnection, while others come simply to strengthen their relationships and foster growth.
+Family therapy is a collaborative and supportive process that welcomes individuals, couples, children, adolescents, parents, and families.
+Some people seek support during times of conflict, stress, separation, behavioural or emotional difficulties, or disconnection, while others come to strengthen relationships, improve communication, and support personal and family growth.

 What Can I Expect?

-Our first session is simply a chance for us to get to know each other.
-You’re welcome to bring any questions or concerns, and I’ll take time to understand what’s brought you here and what you’d like to see change or improve in your life.
+The first session is an opportunity for us to get to know each other.
+You are welcome to bring any questions, concerns, or hopes for therapy, and I will take time to understand what has brought you here and what you would like support with.